qgustavor/generic-speck/readme.md

 Speck [was suggested here](https://stackoverflow.com/a/8554984) and [seemed simple to implement](https://en.wikipedia.org/wiki/Speck_(cipher)#Reference_code).
 Other option could be [XXTEA](https://en.wikipedia.org/wiki/XXTEA) but it seemed harder to implement and there's an full attack published on it.

 Turned that Speck is not just easy to implement but can be generalized to any block size which is multiple to 2 bits.
-As it's quite hard to find something that's not a multiple of 2 bits seems it can be used as a format-preserving encryption (but I couldn't find any cryptoanalysis done on that).
+As it's quite hard to find something that's not a multiple of 2 bits seems it can be used as a format-preserving encryption (but I couldn't find any cryptanalysis done on that).
 Because limitations on how JavaScript handles integers and bitwise operators this library supports block ciphers from 16-bit to 52-bit.

 ----

-Something that got my atention is YouTube: some of above links shown that it uses Base64 (specifically the URL variant).
+Something that got my attention is YouTube: some of above links shown that it uses Base64 (specifically the URL variant).
 If you take a video ID, like `jNQXAC9IVRw`, and decode you get a 64-bit result, like `<Buffer 8c d4 17 00 2f 48 55 1c>`.
 That's the same size of the block size of DES/3DES and Blowfish ciphers.
 Based on that I imagine YouTube is using something like using internally something like Instagram ([11]) or Twitter and encrypting this ID using some 64-bit block cipher.

 Then if someone wants to obfuscate a large number of IDs like YouTube or Instagram the best option would be using other block cipher, like 3DES or Blowfish, which is quite easy to implement using [the crypto module](https://nodejs.org/api/crypto.html).